pepperpots/Afterompt/README.md

 * `ompt_callback_loop_end`
 * `ompt_callback_loop_chunk`

-(Currently to trace loops also `ALLOW_EXPERIMENTAL` has to be enabled, and the customized runtime is need)
+(Currently to trace loops `ALLOW_EXPERIMENTAL` has to be enabled as well, and the customized compiler and runtime have to be installed)

 Enabled for `TRACE_TASKS`: